EpicGamesExt/PixelStreamingInfrastructure/README.md

 * (2) is the ideal but *it's not possible* with the current design, because the remote capabilities must be already known by the time `sdpEndpoint.createOffer()` is called.

 (Note: Additionally, the *sendrecv* direction is also not considered for now.
-Either the local application or the remote endpoints are be assumed to be *sendonly* or *recvonly*.)
+Both the local application or the remote endpoints are be assumed to be either *sendonly* or *recvonly*.)

 ### Current implementation

-The implementation found in this repo is not complete, and also tries to work around the limitations described above, using alternatives that are far from ideal.
+The implementation found in this repo is enough to cover basic usage, but is not complete by any means.
+Also, it tries to work around the limitations described above, using alternatives that are far from ideal.

 Some notes:

 * Receiving media is the part that works best.
-It suffices with calling `SdpEndpoint.processOffer()`, and this will return one Producer for each media section found in the SDP Offer.
+It suffices to call `SdpEndpoint.processOffer()`, and this will return one Producer for each media section found in the SDP Offer.

 * Sending media, on the other hand, suffers from the limitation described in (2) above.
 To work around this, the class `BrowserRtpCapabilities` contains predefined capabilities objects for some of the most common web browsers.
 These can be used by the application to provide `transport.consume()` with something to work with.

   The obvious drawback to this solution is that the objects in `BrowserRtpCapabilities` must be kept up to date from time to time, in order to accurately represent the actual capabilities of web browsers.
 To help with this task, there is a handy tool that can be found in the [tools/browser-rtpcapabilities](./tools/browser-rtpcapabilities/) subdirectory.

+* SDP renegotiation is not implemented.
+The local endpoint cannot make an SDP Re-Offer when the state of the Producers or Consumers changes.

 * There are minor improvements to be done in the implementation.